 316Ti and 439 Stainless Steel

-The first big difference between Heritage Steel and most brands of clad stainless cookware (including All-Clad) is the steel they use.
-Most brands use a 304 grade, either 18/8 or 18/10, for the cooking surface and 409 or 430 magnetic stainless on the exterior (for induction compatibility).
+The first big difference between the Heritage Steel Titanium Series and most brands of clad stainless cookware (including All-Clad) is the steel they use.
+Most companies use a 304 grade, either 18/8 or 18/10, for the cooking surface and 409 or 430 magnetic stainless on the exterior for induction compatibility.
 These are considered excellent quality "surgical" stainless steels and are highly resistant to corrosion.

-Heritage Steel uses 316Ti stainless steel for the cooking surface and 439 magnetic stainless on the exterior.
-Both are considered higher grades than the standard 304, 409, or 430 used on most other clad stainless cookware brands, meaning they are more corrosion resistant.
+The Heritage Steel Titanium line uses 316Ti stainless steel for the cooking surface and 439 magnetic stainless on the exterior.
+Both are considered more corrosion resistant than the standard 304, 409, or 430 used on most other clad stainless cookware brands.

 439 is the highest grade of magnetic stainless steel, also strengthened with titanium.
 Its corrosion resistance is comparable to 304 stainless steel.
 This is impressive, and will also result in more durable cookware.

-This is not to say that other high quality stainless cookware brands aren't highly resistant to corrosion, because they are.
-But Heritage Steel goes the extra mile by using even more corrosion resistant steel than you'll see on most other cookware brands.
-The only other brand we know that uses 316Ti is Saladmaster, which will cost hundreds more than Heritage Steel.
+This is not to say that other stainless steel cookware brands aren't resistant to corrosion, because they are.
+In fact, the new Heritage x Eater cookware uses 304 steel on the cooking surface (and 439 on the exterior).
+But the Heritage Steel Titanium Series goes the extra mile by using even more corrosion resistant steel than you'll see on most other cookware brands.
+The only other maker we know that uses 316Ti is Saladmaster, which costs hundreds more than Heritage Steel Titanium.

-One important point: Many people think 316Ti contains less nickel and chromium than 304 and so won't leach.
-However, 316Ti contains the same amounts of nickel and chromium as 304 stainless, and will likely leach them at about the same rate.
-This is a separate issue from corrosion resistance, but is related, particularly if you're concerned about these chemicals leaching into your food (although even with small amounts of chromium and nickel leaching, stainless steel cookware is one of the safest choices you can make).
+An important point: Many people think 316Ti steel contains less nickel and chromium than 304 and won't leach.
+However, 316Ti contains the same amounts of nickel and chromium as 304 stainless, and leaches them at about the same rate.
+This is a separate issue from corrosion resistance, but is related, particularly if you're concerned about chemicals leaching into your food (although the amounts of chromium and nickel that leach is small, and stainless steel cookware is one of the safest choices you can make).

 All Parts Made in the USA